 Directions

-Your next stop is the Great Guild Hall (8) which is just a little further down on Pikk Street.
-Youâll be walking a distance of 90 m.
+Your next stop is the Great Guild Hall (8).
+Head south-west on Pikk.
+You’ll be walking a distance of 90 m.

 8. Great Guild Hall

-The Great Guild Hall served as the home of the most powerful of the cityâs guilds, uniting the German-speaking mercantile elite into an organization that effectively controlled Tallinnâs commerce.
-Its doors were closed to smaller merchants and artisans, who were instead forced to form lesser institutions.
+The Great Guild Hall was the home of the most powerful guild in the city, uniting the German-speaking mercantile elite who effectively controlled Tallinn’s commerce.
+Smaller merchants and artisans were excluded and instead formed lesser institutions.

 Directions

-Your next stop is the Holy Spirit Church (9) which is just around the block on PĂŒhavaimu Street.
-Youâll be walking a distance of 45 m.
+Your next stop is the Holy Spirit Church (9).
+Head south-west on Pikk and turn left onto Pühavaimu.
+You’ll be walking a distance of 40 m.

 9. Holy Spirit Church